What is a Pilates Instructor

 The question I often hear from people I meet is “How do you become a Pilates Instructor?”
-I usually share my story in how I discovered, fell in love with and then dove head first into a Pilates teacher training program.
+I usually share my story in how I discovered, fell in love with, and then dove headfirst into a Pilates teacher training program.
 Or, I share my book and course on becoming a Pilates instructor.

 There is more info out there now on this journey than when I was beginning my path.
 There is so much info out there now that it can be difficult to navigate what is right or the best for you.
 This blog aims to share some ways to become a Pilates Instructor, and I’ve asked some instructors from all over the world to share their advice on becoming a Pilates Instructor.

 What is a Pilates Instructor: someone trained to teach the Pilates method.
-They went through training that requires observation, practice teaching and self-practice/sessions to understand and integrate the method in their bodies and their client’s bodies.
-Pilates instructors are trained to teach on the Mat, Reformer, Cadillac, Wunda Chair, High Chair and some even more.
-My training included Ped-o-Pull, Arm Chair, Barrels, foot corrector, toe corrector and more.
+They went through training that requires observation, practice teaching, and self-practice/sessions to understand and integrate the method in their bodies and their client’s bodies.
+Pilates instructors are trained to teach on the Mat, Reformer, Cadillac, Wunda Chair, High Chair, and some even more.
+My training included Ped-o-Pull, Arm Chair, Barrels, foot corrector, toe corrector, and more.
 Joseph Pilates designed the Mat first and then realized people needed more support to help them do it.
 The Reformer and other apparatus were born.
-You can teach just the mat but having a full training on all the equipment allows you to teach a variety of clients, book clients back to back and truly help your clients “Return to Life.”
+You can teach just the mat but having full training on all the equipment allows you to teach a variety of clients, book clients back to back and truly help your clients “Return to Life.”

 How do you choose a program: I would start with the PMA (Pilates Method Alliance) registry of schools first.
 Ask your Pilates instructor where they were trained.
 If you like how they teach, then that could be a great indicator you’ll enjoy learning in that studio environment.
 Take a session and class from the teacher trainer before signing up.
 If the Pilates feels resonates with you greatly!
 If it doesn’t then continue to search.